Thinking for the Future

 This book makes a powerful declaration for the role of business in sustainable development and environmental management and protection.
 Contrary to common belief, industry and ecology need not be at odds with one another (see also Michael Porter Makes the Case).

-In fact, industry has the scale and potential expertise for effectively addressing environmental concerns, and as corporations represent the earth’s most prevalent establishments, they have a direct responsibility to do so.
-The author sets forth a clear series of fundamental problems present within the current system, as well as their corresponding solutions.
+In fact, industry has the scale and potential expertise for effectively addressing environmental concerns.
+Furthermore, as corporations represent the earth’s most prevalent establishments, they also have a direct responsibility to do so.
+With that in mind, author Paul Hawken sets forth a clear series of fundamental problems present within the current system.
+Not to leave you hanging, he also provides readers with their corresponding solutions.

 Hawken admits that the issues are more profound and complex than his breakdown can attest (see The Sacred Balance), but he provides a clear and cohesive framework from which to work from and adapt.